Reports currently in progress

 Aboriginal health in South Australia

-At the seventh Aboriginal Leaders' Forum on 31 May 2017, HPC launched its 2017 Aboriginal Health Case Study report as a consultation draft for feedback.
-HPC invited stakeholders and interested parties in Aboriginal health to comment on consultation questions developed in conjunction with the case study.
+At the seventh Aboriginal Leaders' Forum on 31 May 2017, we launched our 2017 Aboriginal Health Case Study report as a consultation draft for feedback.
+We invited stakeholders and interested parties in Aboriginal health to comment on consultation questions developed in conjunction with the case study.